Abhigyann-Singh/cooperative_control/readme.md

 - The control nodes publish to both PX4 instances through `/fmu/in/...` and `/px4_1/fmu/in/...` topics.
 - The `cooperative_transport` package depends on `px4_ros_com`, `px4_msgs`, `rclcpp`, `std_msgs`, and `geometry_msgs`.
-- If you use a different ROS 2 distribution, replace `<ros-distro>` in the build commands with your installed distro name.